Additional Educational Needs

-Templemichael College provides two Special Classes which cater for students with additional or special educational needs:
+Templemichael College provides three Support Classes which cater for students with additional or special educational needs: